UWCS/stardust/content/resources/docker.md

 ## Deployment (Portainer)

 So we have our app, it's published and anyone can run it anywhere.
 What if we want to host it somewhere so it's available all the time?
 There are lots of container hosting platforms out there, but we actually have our own that is set up using [Portainer](https://www.portainer.io/), available for members of the society to use.
 Head to <https://portainer.uwcs.co.uk> and log in with your ITS account.
-If you've forgotten your details or can't log in then talk to an exec member (or email tech@uwcs.co.uk / send a message in the #tech=team channel on discord if you're reading this on our website after the session).
+If you've forgotten your details or can't log in then talk to an exec member (or email tech@uwcs.co.uk / send a message in the #tech-team channel on discord if you're reading this on our website after the session).

 Portainer provides a nice interface for setting up containers running as services.
 Click on 'UWCS Public Docker' to access our shared Portainer environment.
 Click containers, then click the blue 'add container' button in the top right.

 Fill out the details to use your image to start a new container.
 This screen is essentially configuring your `podman run` command but with a GUI.
-Put the name of your image in the 'image name' field, and under 'network ports configuration', map a random port (above 10000) to 8080 in the container.

-To map your port to a domain name, add the environment variable `VIRTUAL_HOST` with the value `<yourname>`.
-This will make your app accessible at `https://<yourname>.containers.uwcs.co.uk`.

-Give your container a name as well, something descriptive.
-See <https://docs.portainer.io/user/docker/services/configure> for the full documentation on how to configure a service.
+- Name your container something unique and identifiable
+- Change the registry to `GitHub`
+- set the image to `<your github name>/<your repo name>:latest`
+- publish a network port (host should be a random port from 1000-8080 (6969 is taken), container should be 8080)
+- scroll down to advanced
+- override the command with `'/bin/sh' '-c' 'gunicorn app:app -b 0.0.0.0:8080'`
+- click on Env and at the enviroment variable `VIRTUAL_HOST` with the value being the name of your container for example `my-flask-app`

 Start your container and it should pull your image and spin up.
 If it doesn't work then you're probably trying to use a port that someone else is already using on the host, so try another one.
 You should be able to see your running container.
 Try accessing the logs, and you can even start a new shell within it by clicking 'console' under 'container status'.

-Head to <https://<yourname>.containers.uwcs.co.uk>, and your app should be accessible from the outside world.
+Head to <https://<yourname>.containers.uwcs.co.uk>, and your app should be accessible from the outside world!

 ---